We all know how annoying a persistent itch can be.

 It is also a good idea to feed your dog right after applying the cream or spray to distract them and stop them from licking/scratching the area.

-Choosing the Right CBD Product for Your Pet
+Choosing the Right CBD Product for Skin Issues

 If you’ve researched CBD pet products, you probably saw the huge variety available to you.